VirtualAlloc

 PAGE_GUARD protection modifier flag establishes guard pages.
 Guard pages act as

 one-shot access alarms.
-See Guard Pages
+See Guard Pages.

 See Also